MarshallAsch/thesis-plots/README.md

 The interactive shell will put you in the ns3 root directory.
 Depending on which docker image tag is used ns3 can either be built in debug mode or optimized mode.
 The simulation script has been pre installed in the `scratch` folder.
-SEM has been installed and the sem runner scipt can be accessed in the parent directory.
+SEM has been installed and the sem runner script can be accessed in the parent directory.

 ```bash
 docker run --rm -it marshallasch/speedfalloff:optimized bash